 - Defining goals and vision of product development.
 The in-depth market knowledge and communication skills allow them to anticipate problems or needs and respond to them.

-- Prioritizing needs.
+- Prioritising needs.
 They are framed by scope, budget, and time; (e.g., if the product is to be launched within six months, this limits the scope of the project).

 - Supervising and evaluating the actual product progress in each iteration.
 The specialist assesses the results deciding if the team go back to the previous stage or move on to the next one.